 Replication study.
-A study that is repeated on another sample of subjects at a different time.
+Repeating a study on another sample of subjects at a different time.
 Such studies are checks on the validity and reliability of research.

 Representative democracy.
-A form of democracy that is based on the existence of two or more political parties and in which voters democratically elect politicians to represent their interests.
+Based on the existence of two or more political parties, in which voters democratically elect politicians to represent their interests.

 Research design.
 The overall logic and strategy of the research methods of a particular study.